mlrun/mlrun/docs/serving/canary.md

 2. In **Primary**, type in the function that is triggered via the API Gateway.

 ## Create and use a canary function

-Use a canary function to test a modified configuration of the Primary function.
-The API traffic is randomly directed to the two functions at the percentages you specify.
-Start with a low percentage for the canary function.
-As you see that the canary function works as expected, gradually increase its percentage until you turn it into a production function.

 1. Press **Create a canary function** and type in the function name.
 2. Leave the percentages at 5% and 95% to get started, and verify that the canary function works as expected.